zahmedgit/dsc-big-data-analytics-apache-spark-nyc-ds-033020/README.md

 - Understand the role of Apache Spark in Big Data analytics
 - Get an understanding of Apache spark stack allowing abstraction of data and computation
 - Describe RDDs as fundamental units of computation in Apache spark environment
-- Get an insight into Spark's Machin Learning Library, Graph analysis library and streaming features
+- Get an insight into Spark's Machine Learning Library, Graph analysis library, and streaming features

 In this lesson, you are required to read the following review article: